-The biological models reflect the complexity of the assessment models available (Table 2).
-In general, population growth models are only available for those stocks with a full analytical assessment, and the other stocks included are assumed to have a constant biomass from the data years (average 2017-2019) to the simulation year (2021).
-This results in an assumption that catch rates for those stocks are the same as in recently observed historic data for each fleet and métier.
-Fully analytical stocks are projected forwards based on an age-structure population growth model.
-Within this model, the following conditioning assumptions are made, which are similar to those made for producing annual catch advice (Table 3).
+The biological models reflect the complexity of the The TACs are an input to the model scenario, with assessment models available (Table 2).
+In general, default values provided based on ICES advice for 2021. population growth models are only available for It is set so that advice relates to the total catch of the those stocks with a full analytical assessment, and stock, not just the landed component.
+These values are the other stocks included are assumed to have a expected to be changed to run and compare alternative constant biomass from the data years (average 2017scenarios and detailed on how to do this for simulations 2019) to the simulation year (2021).
+This results in an are provided in Section 6. assumption that catch rates for those stocks are the Quotas are determined through a two-step process same as in recently observed historic data for each (Figure 3); first split to Irish fleets according to the fleet and métier.
+Fully analytical stocks are projected relative stability share (Figure 4; which itself takes forwards based on an age-structure population growth model.
+Within this model, the following conditioning account of the split between the UK and EU in 2021, where applicable) and secondly, among Irish fleets assumptions are made, which are similar to those made for producing annual catch advice (Table 3). according to recent landings.

-Table 3: Biological model conditioning for analytical stocks.
+Table 3: Biological model conditioning for analytical stocks.Figure 3: Diagrammatic representation of allocation of the TAC through a 2 stage process.